wq2012/SpeakerRecognitionFromScratch/README.md

 * This is a 3-layer bi-directional LSTM model with mean frame aggregation, where hidden size is 64.
 * The training data is LibriSpeech `train-clean-100`, `train-clean-360` and `train-other-500`, which has 2338 speakers in total.
 * It has been trained on GPU for 100K steps.
-* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 8.54%, and the EER threshold is 0.659.
+* Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 8.54%, and the EER threshold is 0.659.

 **saved_model.bilstm.mean.all.specaug.gpu100000.pt**

 * Everything is the same with above except that we applied SpecAugment during training.
-* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 6.89%, and the EER threshold is 0.673.
+* Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 6.89%, and the EER threshold is 0.673.

 ## Ask a question